top of page

 Our Mission

-Advancing and operationalizing global security literacy, representation, outcomes, and stakeholder interaction models through mutually reinforcing research and analysis, engagement, education and training, and advocacy.
+Advancing and operationalizing human security literacy, representation, outcomes, and interaction models through mutually reinforcing research and analysis, engagement, education and training, and advocacy.

 Our inspiration

-Coalescion is inspired by the thinkers who “do” and the doers who “think”.
-Coalescion also takes inspiration from examples of mutually reinforcing systems that appear in math, music, science, and the natural environment.
-We look for models that demonstrate where multiple entities within a specific system are working together in harmony.
-We identify, adapt, and integrate these into our stakeholder interaction strategies to improve individual, organizational, and cross sectoral cooperation and outcomes in the international relations and security space.
+Coalescion is inspired by thinkers who “do” and doers who “think”.
+We take inspiration from the natural world, math, technology, and the arts and sciences.
+We look for examples where multiple entities or variables within a specific system work together in harmony and/or are comprised of mutually reinforcing systems.
+We then identify, adapt, and integrate observed principles into our human interaction approaches to improve and enrich cooperation and outcomes in international relations and security.

-We are driven by an urgency to pursue and apply sustainable human security and engagement models.
-The nature and pace of current global relations, threats, technology, and hyper resource competition combined with outdated and ineffective international relations strategies and engagement models puts humanity at risk physically, economically, and environmentally.
+We are driven by an urgency to identify and implement sustainable human solutions to advance understanding and peace among nations and their citizens.
+The nature and pace of current global conflicts, threats, technology trends, and hyper-resource competition combined with outdated and ineffective international relations strategies and engagement models puts humanity at existential risk.

 The world is a finite home with finite resources and the best way to protect it is to start with “people” strategies – as the great George Carlin once said, “Save the planet?!
 We don’t even know how to take care of ourselves yet!”
 He was right.
 Understanding how to peacefully and productively, engage, work, and live with each other may end up being the greatest and most impactful way to preserve the planet we call home.